Gas and gas pains

 - Avoid chewing gum, sucking on hard candies and drinking through a straw.
 These activities can cause you to swallow more air.

-If the odor from passing gas concerns you, limiting foods high in sulfur-containing compounds — such as broccoli, Brussels sprouts or other cruciferous vegetables, beer, and foods high in protein — may reduce distinctive odors.
+If the odor from passing gas concerns you, limiting foods high in sulfur-containing compounds — such as broccoli, Brussels sprouts, cabbage, cauliflower, beer and foods high in protein — may reduce distinctive odors.
 Pads, underwear and cushions containing charcoal also may help absorb unpleasant odors from passing gas.

 Preparing for an appointment